-Our gross profit margin for managing projects developed by Lushang Development Group was considerably higher than gross profit margin for managing project developed by Shandong Commercial Remaining Group and Independent Third Parties.
 We had gross loss in 2020 with respect to property management services for projects developed by Shandong Commercial Remaining Group, primarily because we managed only a limited number of projects developed by Shandong Commercial Remaining Group, and incurred relatively more costs at their early stage of operations.
-We had gross loss in 2018, 2019 and 2020 with respect to property management services for projects developed by Independent Third Parties, primarily because we managed certain public facilities developed by Independent Third Parties and the costs of managing these early-stage public facilities were relatively high.
+We had gross loss in 2019 and 2020 with respect to property management services for projects developed by Independent Third Parties, primarily because we managed certain public facilities developed by Independent Third Parties and the costs of managing these early-stage public facilities were relatively high.
 These early-stage costs primarily include cleaning expenses and waste disposal expenses to prepare for the opening of public facilities.
 We procured and leased garbage trucks that are specifically designed to collect and transport construction waste at relatively high price.
 In addition, these properties had a relatively lower average property management fee than that of properties developed by Lushang Development Group.
 In 2021, we obtained new projects developed by Independent Third Parties with relatively high average property management fee.
-As a result, the gross profit margin of our property management services for properties developed by Independent Third Parties increased from 9.9% in the ten months ended October 31, 2020 to 19.0% in the same period in 2021.
+As a result, the gross profit margin of our property management services for properties developed by Independent Third Parties increased to 16.3% in 2021.
 Our overall average property management fees and the property management fees we charged for residential properties were both within the range of the industry practice in Shandong Province for similar projects, according to CIA.